 - Do your homework in researching different platforms.

 - Be honest with yourself about your capacity.
 I knew with a full-time job I would not have the capacity to teach my children myself, or research extra resources as many platforms would require you to do.

 - You know your children and their abilities – Even with ASD I know my daughter would not cope with just watching videos day after day, she would stop watching them out of utter boredom.
 Although she is socially awkward, she needs the structure that a class environment supplies.
 I also know my son, who will be joining Wingu for Stage 6 in 2022, would get super bored with videos and so a class environment would be ideal.

 - Set up a time with the Wingu admission specialists and consultants and ask every question you can think of.
 The staff are super helpful and patient.
 After our daughter was diagnosed with ASD at the end of 2020, we had even more questions for the Wingu consultants, and they were very helpful and informative.

 If you are looking for quality, internationally recognised schooling, Wingu Academy is your answer as SA’s best-rated online homeschool with education rooted in innovation and excellence.
-Our Wellness Hub and Learning Coaches can assist both learners and parents with professional academic and wellbeing support and guidance to ensure that learners develop, grow and thrive in the Wingulian environment.
+Our Wellness Hub and Student Success Advisors and Learning Coaches can assist both learners and parents with professional academic and wellbeing support and guidance to ensure that learners develop, grow and thrive in the Wingulian environment.